View more guides at Linux Wiki Guides

 XFCE can be tweaked to work reasonably well by increasing font, icon, and toolbar sizes and creating a modified theme for xfwm4 with larger window title bar images and icons.
 The latter is easiest done by using a text editor on the title bar images and image magick (convert) to blow up the icons.

 UEFI booting works.
 Fedora 20 even provides secure booting.
+It is considerably harder to create a working UEFI USB boot key - use the dd method.
 Older kernels may need

 In older distributions sound may stop working when the machine suspends.
 To resolve this, disable